MallaGronqvist/Collection-Registry/README.md

 In case a derived class for another type of collection item would be added to the program, the functions for adding items and the parts where items are counted should be adjusted for being able to handle that specific type.

+## Instructions for compiling and running the program

+The program consists of the following files that should be compiled together:
+<li> main.cpp
+<li> CollectionRegistry.tpl
+<li> BaseCollectionItem.h
+<li> SubCollectionItem1.h & SubCollectionItem1.cpp
+<li> SubCollectionItem2.h & SubCollectionItem2.cpp
+<li> SubCollectionItem3.h & SubCollectionItem3.cpp
+<li> Menu.h & Menu.cpp

+Moreover, the program makes use of the text file CollectionRegistry.txt to save the items in file.
+This file includes a sample collection of items and it should be located in the same folder with the source files when the program is compiled.
+When he program runs it prompts the user to start by loading the registry from file.
+All other program functionality is also disabled until the registry has been loaded from file.